dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudyareas.md

 # Creating Study Areas
 ## Study Areas - a polygon feature class
 Study Areas are the building blocks of a school district.
 Study areas grouped together (and coded to specific school ID numbers) form attendance boundaries.
 Study Areas are geographically defined, following logical boundaries of a neighborhood and are used for boundary planning and generating small area enrollment forecasts.
-SchoolSite does not use separate feature classes for each set of school attendance areas.
+SchoolSite Pro does not use separate feature classes for each set of school attendance areas.
 Using a unique field coding method, all attendance areas are stored within the Study Area feature class attribute table.

 ## Source:
 Districts with established Study Areas need to map and enter the information into a geodatabase feature class or a shapefile.
 If your district does not have existing Study Areas, create a Study Area feature class or shapefile based on the criteria described in the next topic, ["What Are Study Areas?"](studyareas.md).
 Once the district is divided into Study Areas, populate the attribute table.
 This involves coding each Study Area to an elementary, middle,  intermediate and high school of assignment.